steveworld/search/search-crunch/README.md

                          The file must be UTF-8  encoded.
 It  will  be  uploaded  to  each remote task.
 Example:
                          /path/to/morphline.conf
   --morphline-id STRING  The identifier of the morphline that shall  be executed within the morphline config file
                          specified by --morphline-file.
-If the --morphline-id  option is ommitted the first (i.e. top-most) morphline within the config file is used.
+If the --morphline-id  option is omitted the first (i.e. top-most) morphline within the config file is used.
 Example: morphline1 --pipeline-type STRING
                          The engine to use  for  executing  the  job.
 Can  be  'mapreduce' or 'spark'. (default: